Skip to main content

 This is easier than in python, but python might be more readily available.
 One way you can solve the system in python is to use the numpy library.
 In this case, you would create a matrix of coefficients and a vector of constants, and then use the solve method.
 Here is the code:

-An explanation of what is going on here: we creating a matrix A of coefficients of the system of equations (not the coefficients of the closed formula we are looking for),
+An explanation of what is going on here: We create a matrix A of coefficients of the system of equations (not the coefficients of the closed formula we are looking for),

 \begin{equation*} A = \begin{bmatrix} 1 \amp 1 \amp 1 \\ 8 \amp 4 \amp 2 \\ 27 \amp 9 \amp 3 \end{bmatrix} \end{equation*}